-1. Introduction
+1. INTRODUCTION

-Many relevant investigations in the areas of physics, engineering, biomathematics, and others are mathematically modeled using delay differential equations (DDEs).
+Many relevant investigations in the areas of physics, engineering, biomathematics, and others are mathematically modelled using delay differential equations (DDEs).
 DDEs are differential equations in which the derivatives of certain unknown functions at two different time instants are correlated (the past and the present).
 Researchers in the engineering and bioscience fields commonly come across mathematical models based on DDEs [1].

-In the modern era, Minorsky was the first researcher to explore the following type of delay differential equations
+In the modern era, Minorsky was the first researcher to explore the delay differential equations

-$$\zeta'(\chi) = f(\chi, \zeta(\chi), \zeta(\chi - \tau)).$$ (1.1)
+$$\zeta'(\chi) = f(\chi, \zeta(\chi), \zeta(\chi - \tau)). \tag{1}$$

 Typically, DDEs have been handled using discretization-based numerical techniques.
 This stems from these foundational techniques being suitably applied to solving first-order linear and simple non-linear DDEs.
-Due to their innately complex structure, DDEs are very difficult to study and if its possible to achieve analytical solutions are achieveable then they are implicit in nature[1].
+Due to their innately complex structure, DDEs are very difficult to study and if it is possible to achieve analytical solutions are achievable then they are implicit in nature [1].

-The reasons for studying DDEs is to introduce naturally appearing delays in the systems whichgives models more life and realistic portrayal.
+The reason for studying DDEs is to introduce naturally appearing delays in the systems which gives models more life and realistic portrayal.
 This mathematically means DDEs have values which are dependent on previous solutions.
-Furthermore, time delays could be constant, dependent on time or state, or both[2].
+Furthermore, time delays could be constant, dependent on time or state, or both [2].